Traces

 Overview

-Embrace’s Traces solution gives you visibility into any app operation you’d like to track, including duration, success rate, and any contextual metadata collected at runtime that helps debug the root cause of your mobile app's performance issues.
-With our tool, you can quickly spot any bottlenecks in your app’s architecture, pinpoint areas you need to troubleshoot with high precision, and ultimately deliver a truly optimized user experience.
+Embrace's Traces solution gives you visibility into any app operation you'd like to track, including duration, success rate, and any contextual metadata collected at runtime that helps debug the root cause of your mobile app's performance issues.
+You can quickly spot bottlenecks in your app's architecture, pinpoint areas you need to troubleshoot with high precision, and ultimately deliver a truly optimized user experience.

 Start and stop a span

-A span typically models the lifecycle operation in your app.
-You can start it, let the operation finish, then stop the span, and Embrace will record how long the span took.
+A span typically models the lifecycle of an operation in your app.
+You start it, let the operation finish, then stop the span, and Embrace records how long the span took.

 final span = await Embrace.instance.startSpan('my-span');